Pierre Thomas (American football): San Francisco 49ers

 On November 3, 2015, Thomas was signed by the San Francisco 49ers.
 He was cut by the 49ers on November 10, 2015, after only playing one game against the Atlanta Falcons.

 Washington Redskins

 On December 11, 2015, Thomas was signed by the Washington Redskins.
+He played in four regular season games and one postseason game with Washington.

+As of the 2024 season, Pierre Thomas holds the record for the highest career catch percentage (the percentage of passes caught by a receiver when targeted) since targets began being tracked in 1992, at 84%.